 - Marketing: Ivan Sygoda, consultant, South Arts Dance Touring Initiative.

 Sunday, January 6, 3-5 p.m.

-- Strategic Planning and Problem Solving: Jonathan Katz, consultant and former CEO of the National Assembly of State Arts Agencies.
+- Long-Range Planning: Jonathan Katz, consultant and former CEO of the National Assembly of State Arts Agencies.

-- Management consulting: Lisa Mount, director of Artistic Logistics.
+- Management Consulting: Lisa Mount, director, Artistic Logistics.

 GG Arts Law Consultations

 Arts attorneys Brian Taylor Goldstein and Robyn Guilliams of GG Arts Law will be on hand throughout the conference for individual, one-on-one appointments.
-Their areas of expertise include immigration, tax and other issues involving foreign artists; arts-based business and non-profit organization and management; contractual issues; copyrights and licensing, artist and arts management; and new media and technology.
-To schedule an appointment with Brian or Robyn, send an email to email@example.com Write “APAP Consultation” in the subject line, indicate your topic and preferred time, and GG Arts Law will contact you to confirm the time and place with you.
+Their areas of expertise include immigration, tax and other issues involving foreign artists; management of arts-based businesses and non-profit organizations; contractual issues; copyrights and licensing; artist and arts management; and new media and technology.
+To schedule an appointment with Brian or Robyn, send an email to firstname.lastname@example.org.
+Write "APAP Consultation" in the subject line, indicate your topic and availability, and GG Arts Law will contact you to schedule an appointment.

 Consultants: Brian Taylor Goldstein (BTG) and Robyn Guilliams (RG)